 Olympic athletes are at the top of their game.
 They push the limits in sports and have proven to be some of the best athletes in the world.
 Dedications to their sport, commitment, and unstoppable training have conditioned them to be in their prime and compete for gold medals to represent themselves and their countries.
 Restorative sleep is just as important as the training itself.
 How much do Olympic athletes sleep?

-They stick to consistent training and sleeping schedules.
-An early morning workout requires them to go to bed earlier to achieve the eight-hour minimum that there bodies’ need.
+Olympians stick to consistent training and sleep schedules.
+An early morning workout requires them to go to bed earlier to achieve the eight-hour minimum that their bodies’ need.
 Athletes go to bed and wake up at the same time every day, even on weekends.

 So, what can we learn from the Olympic athletes about sleep?
 A lot!
-We would all benefit from making sleep a priority.
-Many Americans are sleep deprived and do not put an emphasis on the rest and recovery that we need.
+We can all benefit from making sleep a priority.
+Many Americans are sleep-deprived and do not put an emphasis on the rest and recovery that we need.

-Just like an Olympic athlete has a coach that is dialed into their training and sleep schedules, we can also dial into your sleep needs with our exclusive RIGHTfit technology.
+Just like an Olympic athlete’s coach who is dialed into their training and sleep schedules, we can also dial into your sleep needs with our exclusive RIGHTfit technology.
 Our sleep technology will scientifically measure your body and identify your pressure points while recommending the level of support that is best for you.

-Sleep like an Olympic athlete and not just while the Winter Games are on!
+Sleep like an Olympian and not just while the Winter Games are on!
 Stick to a routine, make sleep a priority, aim for a minimum of eight hours, and find a mattress that is perfect for you.